rollkit/docs/docs/tutorials/cosmwasm.md

 This will get you the transaction hash for the smart contract deployment.
-Given we are using Rollkit, there will be a delay on the transaction being included due to Rollkit waiting on Celestia's Data Availability Layer to confirm the block has been included before submitting a new block.
+Given we are using Rollkit, there will be a delay on the transaction being included due to Rollkit waiting on Celestia's data availability layer to confirm the block has been included before submitting a new block.

 :::danger important